telerik/maui-docs/maui-getting-started.md

 Once you have .NET MAUI configured on your machine, then follow the steps needed to set up the Telerik UI for .NET MAUI.

->important Telerik .NET MAUI Preview controls are available for Android and iOS
+>important Telerik .NET MAUI Preview controls are available for Android, iOS and WinUI.

 ## Download product files from Telerik UI for MAUI product page